Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 How to make this recipe

-4. Spread the chopped broccoli, bell pepper, and carrots on one baking sheet, drizzle with olive oil, and season with salt and pepper.
+2. Prep the vegetables: Preheat the oven to 425° F and line two baking sheets with parchment paper.
+Spread the broccoli, bell pepper, and carrots on one baking sheet, drizzle with olive oil, and season with salt and pepper.

 FAQ